 Tim Allen’s Early Life

 Born in Denver, Colorado on June 13, 1953, Tim Allen’s birth name was really Timothy Dick.
 According to Biography, Allen was teased about his last name, which provided him the chance to use humor as a defense mechanism.

-According to Gawker, Allen’s father Gerald Dick was killed in a car accident when the young boy was only 11 years old.
-Allen and his father were very close before the fatal crash.
-It was actually Allen’s dad who taught him everything there was to know about cars.
+Allen’s father Gerald Dick was killed in a car accident when the young boy was only 11 years old.
+Allen and his father were very close before the fatal crash and it was actually Allen’s dad who taught him everything there was to know about cars.